The Card (1952 film): Plot

 While on holiday in Llandudno with Ruth (accompanied by her friend Nellie Cotterill as chaperone), he witnesses a shipwreck and the rescue of the sailors—an event that he turns to his financial advantage.
-He also realises Ruth's spendthrift nature, and they part on bitter terms.
+He also realizes Ruth's spendthrift nature, and they part on bitter terms.

 Denry starts up the Five Towns Universal Thrift Club, a bold venture that allows members to purchase goods on credit.
 This increases Denry's wealth and reputation, and he is able to expand further, due to the patronage of the countess.

 Denry's social ambitions expand.
 He becomes a town councillor, and he purchases the rights to locally born Callear, the "greatest centre forward in England", for the failing local football club.

 Ruth reappears, now the widow of a rich, older, titled man.
-He considers renewing their relationship, but is unsure of his (and her) feelings.
+He considers renewing their relationship but is unsure of his (and her) feelings.

 Nellie's father, a builder, is bankrupt (again), and the family decides to migrate to Canada.
-As they are boarding the ocean liner at Liverpool, Denry realises that Nellie is devastated at her potential loss, and that he really loves only her.
+As they are boarding the ocean liner at Liverpool, Denry realizes that Nellie is devastated at her potential loss, and that he really loves only her.
 Ruth, who is also present, is furious, but quickly starts a fresh relationship with another older, titled gentleman.

 Nellie and Denry marry.
 Denry becomes the youngest mayor in the history of Bursley.